Some Lions fans stand behind players in protest

 John Adebiyi, 23, can’t help but wonder if things have gotten “blown out of proportion” between the protest and the reactions to it.

 “It was supposed to be a good thing, at first,” Adebiyi said of the protests.
 “Now it’s more like disrespect.
-At that point, they should turn it around and maybe take a different approach,” he said of the players.
+At that point, they should turn it around and maybe take a different approach.”

 His friend, Steve Latona, 22, called Trump’s remarks “uncalled for,” adding: “He needs to be worried about some other matters,” including North Korea.